 One year later, a lot of work has been done on DevOps and it’s now much more than just a simple trend.
 We thought it was a good time a year later to go back and talk about DevOps again, while also giving you a few tips on how to implement DevOps in your business.

 1) Be Transparent and Collaborative

-The main idea behind DevOps is that the Dev side, developing the code for your products and the Ops side, handling the good operating of the systems, weren’t communicating much with each other, often not communicating at all.
-This led to different visions and objectives, with an increase of chokepoints, slowing down your processes and service delivery (i.e.: only one developer that can understand and modify a crucial part of code, with, of course, no documentation to help you in the eventuality that the said developer is unavailable).
+The main idea behind DevOps is that the Dev side, developing the code for your products and the Ops side, handling the good operating of the systems, weren’t communicating with each other very well, often not communicating at all.
+This led to different visions and objectives, bringing more chokepoints, slowing down your processes and service delivery (i.e.: only one developer that can understand and modify a crucial part of code, with, of course, no documentation to help you in the eventuality that the said developer is unavailable).

-The sharing of knowledge and good communication, therefore, is fundamental in DevOps, from which it’s practices were made in order to improve those two points.
+Therefore, the sharing of knowledge and good communication, is fundamental in DevOps, from which it’s practices were made in order to improve on those two points.

 To bring this collaboration to your workplace, a practical way is to include your system administrators in your agile development process (Which DevOps originates from), where they’ll be able to give their input.
 You can also have some developers spend more time to help support.
 This will confront them with their code and customer’s issues, ultimately making your developers better coders.
 To make the sharing of information easier, make it a habit to document your projects and processes, if you’re not doing it already.

 2) Get to know the people around you

 Collaboration also comes with knowing who we’re working with.
 Try to learn what motivates people, what doesn’t, who they are.
 Not only is this good for DevOps, but it also helps with creating a good work environment.
 Try to involve those people and transform them in actors inside you DevOps process.
 This also applies when interacting with clients, that also have to be involved in the process.